chen0040/mxnet-text-to-image/README.md

     a fixed-length numeric vector, which is then concatenated with the glove-encoded text features and pass through Dense layers to produce a single output, which is passed to SigmoidBinaryCrossEntropy loss function.

-Currently the DCGan in [dcgan1.py](mxnet_text_to_image/library/dcgan1.py) is computationally very intensive (in fact it failed to run on my graphics card).
+Currently the DCGan in [dcgan1.py](mxnet_text_to_image/library/dcgan1.py) is computationally very intensive (in fact it failed to run on my graphics card, though runs fine on CPU).
 But
 DCGan in [dcgan2.py](mxnet_text_to_image/library/dcgan2.py) works.

 # Usage